 For now, the fate of crypto ETFs is linked to the declining prospects of cryptocurrency futures.

-Stay ahead of what is happening in the altcoin world.
-Subscribe to the Bitcoin Market Journal newsletter today.
+Stay ahead of what is happening in the digital asset markets.
+Subscribe to the Bitcoin Market Journal newsletter today!